MattDodsonEnglish/English-Learning-Wiki/Grammar/Grammar.md

 _Disclaimer:_ Of course, grammar is just one part of a human language.
 Mastering the entire range of a foreign language is probably harder than mastering a coding language, or at least equally as hard.
+I don't know, I haven't done either.

 # Verbs

 The verb is the most important part of an English sentence.
 A verb is the primary place where a sentence's grammar happens, and it is the part of speech most sensitive to change.
-For example, what how the verb transforms when I modify some part of the first sentence of this paragraph.
+For example, watch how the verb transforms when I modify some part of the first sentence of this paragraph.

 >The verb **is** the most important part of an English sentence.